Algocrat/keepr/README.md

-# The keepr is a cooking assitant
-This project provide interface to servos
+This is an API to control servos